artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 ## Conclusion

 *As a Driven Leaf* is a wonderful book.
-The philosophical discussions were well though out and essential.
+The philosophical discussions were well thought out and essential, and the story provides an emotional and intellectual backdrop for these conversations that enhances their meaning.

-While reading the book, I left a strong connection with the Steinberg while reading the book, and like Chaim Potok says in the foreword, I would have loved to meet him.
+While reading the book, I felt a strong connection with the Steinberg while reading the book, and as Chaim Potok says in the foreword, I would have loved to meet him.